The one road to drive to see the season’s beauty.

 For more information:

 Jeffrey Turner is the assistant editor of Our State magazine.
-His most recent story was “Stack Cake Christmas” (December 2012).
+See a list of all his archived stories.